abhinav191220/AI-Weather-Predictor/README.md

 * **Python 3.12.8**
 * **Modules:** `tkinter`, `json`, `os` (All included in standard Python installation).

-*Developed with a focus on algorithmic transparency and lightweight software design.*
 ---

 *Developed with a focus on algorithmic transparency and lightweight software design.*